nikiyaw/DataAnalysis_SQL/2_starting_with_data.md

 WHERE sr.total_ordered > p.stocklevel

 Answer:
 By obtaining the name and ordered amount from sales_report and stock level from products, we can use an inner join to find the overlapping cases.
 There are 2 cases where we need to order more to keep up with the orders.
-I added a column to indicate the amount that is needed for each item.
+An additional column is added to indicate the amount that is needed for each item.

-Question 2:
-Which way of channelgrouping is the most popular in the United States?
-How much total revenue each channel bringS in?
+## Question 2: Which way of channelgrouping is the most popular in the United States?
+How much total revenue each channel brings in?

-SQL Queries:
 SELECT channelgrouping, count(*) AS ReferralAmount, (SUM(productprice)/1000000) AS TotalRevenue FROM all_sessions
 WHERE country = 'United States'